 We’re officially one month from the release of Trial by Song!
 I thought I’d celebrate by sharing an excerpt from Chapter 1!

 Under its flaming gaze, Jack was man enough to admit that he’d made a mistake.
-He wasn’t strong enough to climb back inside to safety.
-His arms shook just trying to keep his chin above the ledge.
+He wasn’t strong enough to climb back inside to safety—his arms shook just trying to keep his chin above the ledge.
 With every second his guitar strap rode up his chest.
 Already it had a stranglehold across the base of his windpipe.

-Jack’s sneakers scraped the wood siding trying to find footholds.
+His sneakers scraped the wood siding trying to find footholds.
 He held his breath, hoping his family inside couldn’t hear.
 His left hand slipped.

-One moment he dangled fifteen feet in the air, and the next his heels slammed into his mother’s flower bed so hard white-hot darts stabbed up through his ankles, and his breath whooshed out in a shrill hiss.
+One moment he dangled fifteen feet in the air, and the next his heels slammed into his mother’s flower bed so hard white-hot darts stabbed up through his ankles and his breath whooshed out in a shrill hiss.

-“You know,” said a mild, mocking voice from behind him as two hands slid under his arms and hoisted him to his feet.
+“You know,” said a mild, mocking voice from behind him as two hands slid under his arms to hoist him to his feet.
 “When people say ‘break a leg’ you’re not actually supposed to do it.”
 His brother, Logan, patted the dirt off him.
 Jack shook him off quickly to check that his guitar was alright.
 Logan swung his green gaze from Jack to the window and back again.

 “I get that this is your first time sneaking out and all, but don’t you think out the window is a bit melodramatic?”